-The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of Directors, and risk management, as an alternative, the Group has formed:
+The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of Directors and for risk management so, as an alternative, the Group has formed:

-- a Corporate Governance Committee (currently(reporting year June 21) consisting of all four Directors and assisted by the Company Secretary) to assist the Board with the building of its own internal practices concerning good corporate governance; and - an Audit Committee to assist with the assessment of risk.
+- a Corporate Governance Committee (currently reporting year June 22) consisting of all four Directors and assisted by the Company Secretary) to assist the Board with the building of its own internal practices concerning good corporate governance; and - an Audit Committee to assist with the assessment of risk.

-The Audit Committee is currently comprised of one non-executive Directors and one executive Director (as outlined under Recommendation 4.1).
-It does not have a majority of independent members and it is chaired by an independent Director.
+The Audit Committee is currently comprised of one non-executive Director and one executive Director (as outlined under Recommendation 4.1).
+It does not have a majority of independent members and was chaired by an independent Director until 16 January 2022.